Summary of Burgoyne’s Campaign

 - August 22, 1777 — St. Leger abandoned the Siege of Fort Stanwix and retreats from the Mohawk River Valley.

-- September 19, 1777 — Burgoyne’s army reached its southernmost point of penetration, but was forced to retreat by American forces at the Battle of Freeman’s Farm, also called the First Battle of Saratoga.
+- September 19, 1777 — Burgoyne’s army reached its southernmost point of penetration but was forced to retreat by American forces at the First Battle of Saratoga, which is also called the Battle of Freeman’s Farm.

-- October 7, 1777 — American forces under the combined leadership of Daniel Morgan, Benedict Arnold, and Ebenezer Learned defeated Burgoyne’s army at the Battle of Bemis Heights, also called the Second Battle of Saratoga.
+- October 7, 1777 — American forces under the combined leadership of Daniel Morgan, Benedict Arnold, and Ebenezer Learned defeated Burgoyne’s army at the Battle Second Battle of Saratoga, which is also called the Battle of Bemis Heights.

 - October 13, 1777 — A cessation of hostilities was arranged between the combatants.